StacksGather

 ❓ What if I want to build my own AI code assistant?

 You can use OpenAI Codex API or fine-tune CodeT5 for a DIY approach.
+But you have to compare and make better with proper code AI assistance, such as code refactoring, bug detection, inline editing approach available in current competitors.

 8. Summary & Takeaway

 Cursor AI is an excellent AI-native editor, but it's not the only choice in 2025.
 Whether you're after freemium, open-source, or API-based solutions, there are plenty of robust Cursor AI alternative code editors out there.
+These tools are based on user experience and development workflow.
+Some tools focus on a smooth flow of a collaborative editing approach, while other tools focus on lightweight speed.

 For most developers: